 Helping a Friend When You Feel Helpless

-Watching someone close to you suffer with Anorexia can be painstaking and overwhelming to say the least.
-How do you help you friend in need when you feel helpless or uncertain about how to approach such a complicated situation?
+Watching someone close to you suffer from Anorexia can be painstaking and overwhelming, to say the least.
+How do you help your friend in need when you feel helpless or uncertain about how to approach such a complicated situation?

 Perhaps one of the best perspectives in these types of situations is to know your limitations while not underestimating the power of love and support.
 This idea may seem counterproductive but it may be a helpful way to approach your friend who is struggling with Anorexia: